What Are Cluster Headaches?

 - muscle relaxants, such as baclofen

-As a last resort, a surgical procedure can be used to destroy the trigeminal nerve.
-The surgery can cause permanent pain relief for some patients, but serious side effects, such as permanent facial numbness can result from this surgery
+As a last resort, a surgical procedure can be used to disable the trigeminal nerve.
+The surgery can cause permanent pain relief for some patients, but serious side effects, such as permanent facial numbness, can result.

-You may be able to prevent cluster headaches by avoiding the following things, which can trigger the onset of the headaches in some patients:
+You may be able to prevent cluster headaches by avoiding the following:

 - high altitudes